Cheap Golf in Scottsdale: 10 Affordable Courses Under $100

 Price Range: $24-$65

-Best Value Strategy: Use the lighted driving range for evening practice, then book summer super twilight rounds at $24-$28.
+Best Value: Use the lighted range for evening practice, then book summer super twilight at $24-$28.

 Price Range: $35-$85

-Designed by Arnold Palmer and PGA Tour player Billy Casper, Starfire offers pedigree that typically commands higher prices.
-The Hawks and Eagles nines provide varied challenges with water features, strategic bunkering, and well-protected greens.
-Summer rates ($35-$45) make this a standout value.
+Arnold Palmer and Billy Casper designed it.
+That pedigree usually commands higher prices.
+The Hawks and Eagles nines have water features, strategic bunkering, and well-protected greens that test your short game.
+Summer rates ($35-$45) make this a standout.

 Price Range: $45-$95

-Best Value Strategy: Spring and fall shoulder seasons ($50-$65) offer ideal weather and pricing, while summer twilight ($45) provides access to resort-quality golf.
+Best Value: Spring and fall shoulder seasons ($50-$65) for ideal weather and pricing.
+Summer twilight ($45) for resort-quality golf at budget prices.

 Price Range: $30-$75

-Don't confuse this municipal gem with expensive Paradise Valley resorts.
-This well-conditioned track offers mountain views, desert landscaping, and reliable year-round conditions.
-Winter peak rates top out at $75, with summer rates dropping to $30-$35.
+Don't confuse this with expensive Paradise Valley resorts.
+This is a well-conditioned muni with mountain views, desert landscaping, and reliable year-round conditions.
+Winter peak tops out at $75.
+Summer drops to $30-$35.

-Best Value Strategy: Fall and spring weekday mornings ($40-$50) combine comfortable temperatures with off-peak pricing.
+Best Value: Fall and spring weekday mornings ($40-$50) combine comfortable temps with off-peak pricing.

 Price Range: $50-$100

-At the upper end of our budget range, Gainey Ranch delivers country club atmosphere and tournament-caliber conditions.
-The three nine-hole layouts (Arroyo, Dunes, Lakes) offer variety, while the practice facility ranks among Scottsdale's best.
-Summer brings this premium experience into affordable range at $50-$60.
+At the top of our budget range, Gainey Ranch gives you country club atmosphere and strong conditioning.
+Three nine-hole layouts (Arroyo, Dunes, Lakes) offer variety, and the practice facility is one of Scottsdale's best.
+Summer brings this experience into affordable range at $50-$60.

-Best Value Strategy: Summer early mornings ($50-$55) provide the course at half-price, while winter twilight occasionally sneaks under $100.
+Best Value: Summer early mornings ($50-$55) for the course at half-price.
+Winter twilight occasionally sneaks under $100.

 Price Range: $28-$80

-A solid neighborhood course with better-than-expected conditioning and a user-friendly layout.
-Silverado won't make top-10 Arizona lists, but it delivers consistent, enjoyable golf at prices that keep locals returning.
-Summer rates ($28-$35) make it a go-to option for budget-conscious players.
+A solid neighborhood course with conditioning and playability that surprises first-time visitors.
+Silverado won't make national top-10 lists, but it delivers consistent, enjoyable golf that keeps locals coming back.
+Summer rates ($28-$35) make it a go-to for budget players.

 Price Range: $40-$95

-Recently renovated with improved conditioning and modern amenities, Orange Tree bridges the gap between municipal and resort golf.
-The Arnold Palmer-designed course features mature trees (rare in desert golf), water hazards, and strategic challenges.
-Summer rates ($40-$50) represent exceptional value.
+Recently renovated with improved conditions and modern amenities, Orange Tree sits between municipal and resort-quality golf.
+Palmer-designed, with mature trees (rare in the desert), water hazards, and strategic holes that reward thought over power.

-Best Value Strategy: Book summer stay-and-play packages combining lodging and golf for additional savings, or play summer twilight at $40.
+Best Value: Summer stay-and-play packages that combine lodging and golf, or summer twilight at $40.

 Price Range: $55-$99